thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'Change the owner and select an existing dashboard group or create a new one, then click "Add";'
     2:
         image: /images/user-guide/dashboards/overview/create-dashboard-7-pe.png
-        title: 'Your dashboard has now been created, and it belongs to Customer A, residing in the "Sensors" group.'
+        title: 'The created dashboard is located in the "Sensors" dashboard&#39;s group and belongs to Customer A.'

 creating-dashboard-3:
     0: